w99910/lara-calls/README.md

-# Some useful macros for Laravel
+# A bunch of useful methods for Laravel
 ## Table Of Contents
 - [Installation](#installation)
 - [Available Methods](#available-methods)